microsoft/microsoft-bonsai-api/Python/samples/plastic-extrusion/README.md

 The optimize yield concept adds 2 additional goals:

 1) *keep the screw angular speed within 30-40 RPM* (the industry-standard rule of thumb for maintaining material quality of rigid PVC extrudate), and
-2) *maximize manufacturing yield*, i.e. the number of "good" parts per iteration, where good is defined as within the given tolerance for product length.
+2) *maximize manufacturing yield*, i.e. the number of "good" parts per iteration, where "good" is defined as being within the given tolerance for product length.

 ## Brain Training Results

-Training the *Optimize Length* concept at the provided settings takes about an hour, and training the *Optimize Yield* concept takes around 90 minutes.
-At this point the first 2 lessons (*RandomizeStartNarrow* and *RandomizeStartMedium*) should have achieved 100% goal satisfaction, and the final lesson (*RandomizeStartWide*) should have achieved near-100% goal satisfaction.
+Training the *Optimize Length* concept at the provided settings takes about an hour, and at this point all 3 lessons (*RandomizeStartNarrow*, *RandomizeStartMedium*, and *RandomizeStartWide*) should have achieved 100% goal satisfaction.

+Training the *Optimize Yield* concept also takes about an hour, although the brain will likely report 100% goal satisfaction from the beginning.
+This is not the full story, however; switching to the rewards view shows that the brain continues to learn and improve throughout the training session.
+It's worth remembering that the yield optimization goal isn't well defined; *any* yield greater than zero satisfies the goal.
+Of course, all other things being equal, larger yields are better than smaller ones; this is where the rewards view provides additional insight.

+To switch to the rewards view, right-click just above the training progress graph (e.g. where it says "OptimizeLength"), then click "Show rewards" in the pop-up menu.
+(Similarly, to switch back to the goal satisfaction view, select "Show goals" in the pop-up menu.)

 ## Next Steps